realmcu/HoneyGUI/doc/en/Design/input.md

 #### Hardware and driver

 The hardware design and driver of the keyboard are relatively simple, and this chapter will explain it through a single [GPIO](/Glossary.rst#term-GPIO).
-For instructions on how to use GPIO, you can refer to the instructions in the SDK to use the generic [API](/Glossary.rst#term-api) in rtl87x2g_gpio.c or use the wrapped API in drv_gpio.c.
+For instructions on how to use GPIO, you can refer to the instructions in the SDK to use the generic [API](/Glossary.rst#term-API) in rtl87x2g_gpio.c or use the wrapped API in drv_gpio.c.
 They can do the same thing.

-### Get Keyboar Data
+### Get Keyboard Data

 In the `port_kb_get_data` function, the touch information will be fetched.
 Users need to fill `port_kb_get_data` according to their functional requirements and fill the structure with keyboard input information.